F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 2. Add a new configuration of type `Compound`
 3. Add the configurations you want to run together using the `+` button
 4. Debug the compound configuration

+## Visual Studio

+### Debugging polymorphic classes
+Unfortunately, the debugger does not show the actual type of the object when the object is cast to a base class.

+To see the object content including the members of the derived class, we have to cast the object to the derived class in the watch window:

+- `((Derived_class*) object)` for pointers
+- `((Derived_class&) object)` for references